We'll send you updates from the blog and monthly release notes.

 The original intent, but a new approach

-The ultimate goal of the traditional CDP was to provide a function-agnostic platform that created value across the organization.
+The ultimate goal of the traditional CDP was to provide a function-agnostic SaaS platform that created value by moving data throughout the organization's digital ecosystem.
 But these CDPs failed to live up to the promise because they really didn’t unify data, they created a data silo—a problem that became increasingly painful as the complexity of the data stack increased.
 They also fell short when it came to sharing customer profiles “with any system that need[ed] it”.
-In other words, most traditional CDPs, while good at marketing messaging, are closed systems that confine data value, not share it across the stack.
+In other words, most traditional CDPs are closed systems that confine data value instead of making it available throughout the stack.

-That’s not necessarily the fault of the CDPs—the market wanted to drive customer engagement for marketing use cases, so the CDPs focused on building for that demand instead of making data integration a first-class citizen.
+That’s not necessarily the fault of the CDP providers—the market wanted to drive customer engagement for marketing use cases, so the CDPs built for that demand instead of making data integration a first-class citizen.

 So, while many CDPs are great for engagement, the need for centralization and integration has become increasingly acute.
 This means data teams must explore new architectures to liberate data and provide integration flexibility for constantly changing toolsets.